sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications.md

 **Duration**: 30 minutes

-In this exercise, you will connect to the Azure Kubernetes Service cluster you created before the hands-on lab and deploy the containerized application to the cluster.
+In this exercise, you will use a combination of the Kubernetes commandline "kubectl" and the Azure Portal to deploy the containerized application to the cluster.

-> **Note:** many Kubernetes Dashboard activities (creating or viewing deployments, services, node pools, etc) you can now use the AKS blades in the Azure Portal if you wish.
+> **Note:** starting with Kubernetes 1.18 the default Kubernetes dashboard is no longer available by default in AKS.
+You can choose to install and run it on a Pod if that is your preferred method of management.s

 ### Help references